quantuminformation/web-gen-bot/README.md

 # Tasks

 - Download the home page of all the major english news sites twice a day
-- Train a network with this data
+- Train a network with this data.
+Input is a string of varying length: the value of `document.body.innerhtml` this value will be read on the event DOMContent​Loaded

 - Generate a "news" website

 Aims

-Generate text, html, and if possible css (or inline styling)
+- Generate text, html, and if possible css (or inline styling)
+- The sire will be rendered with using no more than 2000 characters

 # to run